HVAC Guides

 When everyone is away

 A setting around 82 to 85 is common for empty homes, provided pets, electronics, and humidity concerns are taken into account.
-If you have older family members at home, sensitive equipment, or indoor air quality issues, your setback may need to be more conservative.
+If you’ve older family members at home, sensitive equipment, or indoor air quality issues, your setback may need to be more conservative.

 At night